From Coalgebraic Determinization to Belief Construction for Partial Observability: Coalgebraic Belief Construction

 \section{Coalgebraic Belief Construction}

 We introduce our coalgebraic belief construction, which transforms a coalgebra with an observation map into a coalgebra, called its belief coalgebra.
-The construction is based on the coalgebraic determinization (see~\Cref{sec:preliminaries}) together with the sliced monads introduced in \Cref{sec:slicingMonads}.
+The construction is based on the coalgebraic determinization (see~\Cref{sec:preliminaries}) together with the monads $\slicemonadO{T}{O}$ on slice categories introduced in \Cref{sec:slicingMonads}.

 We begin by introducing coalgebras equipped with observations.
 Here, we adopt a wide subcategory $\cat{O}$ of $\cat{C}$, that is, a subcategory containing all objects of $\cat{C}$, to specify admissible observation morphisms.